ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

      the type, however, any opportunity to solve for ``_`` has been taken; at that point, if it is still unconstrained, GHC generalizes over it, like it would a fresh normal type variable.

-     Elisions can appear anywhere a type can be written.
+     Elisions can appear anywhere a type can be written, but they cannot appear as a constraint in a complete type signature.
 They do not cause diagnostics to be printed.
+The existence of an elision does *not* cause a signature to be treated as partial.

    - In expressions, a ``_`` is a part of the expression the author did not care to write.
 Currently, this means that ``_`` will be replaced with ``error "elided expression"``.
 In this case, an error will be printed,